+3.3.06 Disputes

-3.3.06 Disputes A. If the employee is in disagreement with the overpayment claim, he or she must indicate disagreement on the Notice of Overpayment .
+- A. If the employee is in disagreement with the overpayment claim, he or she must indicate disagreement on the Notice of Overpayment.
 The employee must provide all supporting documentation to HR no later than 10 business days from the date the Notice of Overpayment is signed.
-The employee will be notified with a date on which the dispute will be reviewed by Commissioners Court.
-B. The HR department will notify the employee within 72 hours of the Court's decision.
-If the Court determines the overpayment constitutes a debt owed to the County, the County Auditor will also be notified within the 72 hour period.
-If a debt is owed, the County Auditor will proceed with the collection procedures to collect the debt, and will consult with the County Attorney's Office as deemed necessary.
-If no debt is found, all recoupment efforts will be discontinued.
-3.3.07 Separating Employees If an employee who has been overpaid is separating from the County of El Paso, the repayment shall be in accordance with section 3.3.05 E of this policy.
-3.3.08 Annual Authorization Each year, the HR Department shall request authorization by Commissioners Court to allow for repayments to be made via payroll deduction.
-1 SECTION 4 : SAFE HARBOR PROVISIONS FOR THE FLSA (Revised January 20, 2021) 3.4.01 It is the policy of the County to fully comply with the Fair Labor Standards Act.
+The employee will be notified with a date on which the dispute will be reviewed by Commissioners Court. - B. The HR department will notify the employee within 72 hours of the Court's decision. - (1) If the Court determines the overpayment constitutes a debt owed to the County, the County Auditor will also be notified within the 72 hour period. - (2) If a debt is owed, the County Auditor will proceed with the collection procedures to collect the debt, and will consult with the County Attorney's Office as deemed necessary. - C. If no debt is found, all recoupment efforts will be discontinued. - 3.3.07 Separating Employees

+If an employee who has been overpaid is separating from the County of El Paso, the repayment shall be in accordance with section 3.3.05 E of this policy.

+3.3.08 Annual Authorization

+Each year, the HR Department shall request authorization by Commissioners Court to allow for repayments to be made via payroll deduction.

+SECTION 4: SAFE HARBOR PROVISIONS FOR THE FLSA (Revised January 20, 2021)

+- 3.4.01 It is the policy of the County to fully comply with the Fair Labor Standards Act.
 In keeping with this commitment, the County will make a good faith effort to properly classify employees and pay exempt employees their full salary for any workweek in which they perform work, regardless of the number of days or hours worked, subject only to deductions that are permitted by law.
-Deductions from pay permitted by law include, for example: vacation; personal time off; sick days before or after eligibility

-3.4.02 It is further the policy of the County to promptly investigate and correct any improper classifications, payroll deductions, or other payroll practices that do not comply with the Act.
-If an employee believes an improper payroll practice - such as an improper classification or improper deduction from an exempt salary - has occurred, he or she may make a complaint to the Human Resources Department.
+Deductions from pay permitted by law include, for example: vacation; personal time off; sick days before or after eligibility for paid sick leave; infractions of written workplace conduct rules; infractions of safety rules of major significance; or for use of intermittent leave under the Family and Medical Leave Act. - 3.4.02 It is further the policy of the County to promptly investigate and correct any improper classifications, payroll deductions, or other payroll practices that do not comply with the Act.
+If an employee believes an improper payroll practice such as an improper classification or improper deduction from an exempt salary has occurred, he or she may make a complaint to the Human Resources Department.
 Human Resources will see that the matter is appropriately reviewed; and the employee will be reimbursed for the amount of any inappropriate deduction found to be taken.